UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - There is no "official standard" for coding Javascipt, but it is very powerful

 ### CSS
-- CSS deals with mainly styling, like layouts, fonts, colors, backgrounds.
+- CSS mainly deals with styling, like layouts, fonts, colors, backgrounds.
 - CSS evolved from being primarily a styling language, but is also becoming a bit more like a 'programming language', in a way.

 ### jsPsych
-- jspsych _uses_ Javascript code for a specific experimental purpose and the functions from this library need to be imported in the top op your html file before you can use them.
+- jspsych _uses_ Javascript code for a specific experimental purpose and the functions from this library need to be imported in the top of your html file before you can use them.
 - You _could_ run an experiment in your browser while being offline, if you only refer to local sources that are imported in the relative path.
 - If you would need or want to load scripts from an online location in your experiment, you _could_.
   - But then, do make sure that the locally run code *does* have a working internet connection!